AyanKumarDey/AttendanceManagementSystem/README.md

-# Academic Management System (AMS)
+# Attendance Management System (AMS)
 [![Apache 2.0 License][license-shield]][license-url]

 ## Introduction

-The Academic Management System (AMS) is a comprehensive solution tailored to the specific needs of educational institutions for recording, tracking, and analyzing attendance data.
+The Attendance Management System (AMS) is a comprehensive solution tailored to the specific needs of educational institutions for recording, tracking, and analyzing attendance data.
 Leveraging cutting-edge technology, the AMS aims to simplify attendance management tasks, enhance accuracy, and improve operational efficiency.

 ## Key Features